 CREATING an environment that is conducive to academic attainment and enables educators to do their job would get top marks from any organisation.
-But VergoUK went straight to the top of the class when they refurbished a new college with time to spare before term started!
+But VergoUK went straight to the top of the class when they refurbished the Elliott Hudson college with time to spare before term started!

 Elliot Hudson College is run by the The GORSE Academies Trust (TGAT) and is in Leeds inner city.
-Newly opened as a College in 2015 the Trust planned a two stage opening with Year 12 students joining in 2015 and the second year entry the following year into a split site building.
+Newly opened as a College in 2015 the Trust planned a two stage opening.
+Year 12 students were joining in 2015 and the second year entry the following year into a split site building.

 Working with David Yeadon Ltd they put out a tender for furniture citing design, timeliness and costs as three key criteria.
 The Trust was very clear the successful provider would be a furniture provider who could create innovative learning and business environments, deliver within a tight timeline and be within the £120,000 budget.
 Adding to the challenge, builders remained on site until days before the College opened leaving a narrow window of opportunity for VergoUK to install and snag the final work.